New Insights into Time Series Analysis II -- No Correlated Observations: Modelling the noise

 where $\alpha$ and $\beta$ are real positive values and $N$ is the number of measurements.
-Where $\alpha$ is bigger than 1, we may find stochastic variations.
-Higher values of $\beta$ provide a higher cutoff for small numbers of measurements or correlations.
+In these case where $\alpha$ is bigger than 1, we may find stochastic variations.
+Higher values of $\beta$ provide a higher cut-off for small numbers of measurements or correlations.
 For instance, $f(1,4)$ for $N$ equal to 10, 30, and 50 are $1.63$, $1.36$, and $1.28$, respectively.
 Indeed lower values of $\alpha$ provide a more complete selection while higher values provide a more reliable selection.